 A) Salesperson Registration Application

-Individuals who wish to join the industry as a salesperson must fulfil the prevailing registration criteria, which include passing the Real Estate Salesperson examination, and approach a licensed estate agent to submit a salesperson registration application to CEA.
-Refer to Section B below for the registration criteria for salespersons.
+Individuals who wish to join the industry as a real estate salesperson (RES) must fulfil the prevailing registration criteria, which includes passing the Real Estate Salesperson examination, and approach a licensed estate agent (EA) to submit a RES registration application to CEA.
+Refer to Section B below for the registration criteria for RES.

-Note: Salespersons are not allowed to join more than one estate agent at a time.
-CEA will take approximately 4 to 6 weeks to approve an application from the date of receiving the application and all the required supporting documents.
-Upon approval, CEA will send a notification to both the estate agent and the registering salesperson.
+Note: RESs are not allowed to join more than one EA at a time.
+CEA will take approximately 2 to 3 weeks to approve an application from the date of receiving the application and all the required supporting documents.
+Upon approval, CEA will send a notification to both the EA and the registering RES.

 B) Registration Criteria for Salespersons